The Road to Life and Progressive Rock. Part III

 unfortunately Disco would influence R&B and completely kill (for the most part)

-genre of music I enjoyed.
+a genre of music I enjoyed.

 Again . . .
 "Rock is dead they say, Long Live Rock!"